jeanres/jeanres.github.io/blog/dotnet-8-9-roslyn.md

 dotnet build --sdk-version 8.0.408
 ```

-### IDE Configuration
-Ensure your IDE is configured to use the correct language server:
-- VS Code: Configure the OmniSharp or C# extension to use the combined SDK path
-- JetBrains Rider: Set the correct MSBuild version in preferences

 ## Conclusion

 Running .NET 8 applications with .NET 9 SDK tooling provides the best of both worlds: production stability with modern development capabilities.
 This approach allows you to maintain existing applications while benefiting from the latest tooling improvements.